metalama/website/applications/ui/memoization.md

 High-performance implementations of the memoization pattern can be tricky to implement due to multi-threading issues.

-Metalama's [Memoize](https://doc.postsharp.net/metalama/patterns/memoization) aspect makes this process trivial, effectively turning a standard read-only property into a memoized one without any boilerplate.
+The [Memoize](https://doc.postsharp.net/metalama/patterns/memoization) aspect from the ``Metalama.Patterns.Memoization` package makes this process trivial, effectively turning a standard read-only property into a memoized one without any boilerplate.

+{: .note }
+`Metalama.Patterns.Memoization` is a production-ready, professionally-supported and open-source aspect library. <i class="supported no-tooltip"></i>

 ## Example